AdobeDocs/experience-cloud.en/help/mobile-ios-objective-c-implementation/launch-create-a-library.md

 ---
-title: Create a Library in Launch, by Adobe
+title: Create a Library in Adobe Experience Platform Launch
-description: Learn how to create a library in Launch, by Adobe.
+description: Learn how to create a library in Adobe Experience Platform Launch.
 This lesson is part of the Implementing the Experience Cloud in Mobile iOS Objective-C Applications tutorial.
 seo-description:
-seo-title: Create a Library in Launch, by Adobe
+seo-title: Create a Library in Adobe Experience Platform Launch
 solution: Experience Cloud
 ---